 60 Camden High St, London NW1 0LT

 Mind is a brilliant chain of charity shops, and goods are usually priced reasonably.
-There is often a lot of variety in these stores and Mind Camden is no different.
+Although not usually the biggest charity shops in London, there is often a lot of variety in these stores and Mind Camden is no different.
 Our favourite part of this Mind store was the fact that there was a whole rail dedicated to vintage clothing- a sight we love to see!
 The rails were bursting with clothing, and our favourite vintage find was a Jaeger blouse for £12.50.

 Alongside the vintage rail there was also a good mixture of both high street and designer items.
 One of the best designer spots was a Mulberry dress for £60.
 Jackets were priced from £7, alongside snow boots, wellies, and high street brands.
 Other brands included Topshop, Topshop Unique, Zara, Mango and Marks & Spencer.